thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

   	}
   }
     ```
 - **load**: in this example, a file is being uploaded in a single call.
-In reality, this could well be a post-call with data directly instead of a file.
+In reality, this could be a post-call with data directly instead of a file.
   - This can also be broken into multiple load calls for load data incrementally.
   - This simply uploads and starts processing the file, but the load is not complete just by calling this method.
-  - This method returns immediately, the actual parsing, etc will be done asynchronously.
+  - This method returns immediately, and the actual parsing, etc is done asynchronously.
   - To get the status at any point, the **getStatus** method can be used.
-- **commitLoad**: This method commits the ingested data so far into the Falcon database.
+- **commitLoad**: This method commits the current ingested data into the Falcon database.
-  - This method returns immediately and the commit is done asynchronously.
+  - This method returns immediately, and the commit is done asynchronously.
   - Again calling the **getStatus** method can provide the actual status.
 - **getStatus**: Returns the status of the load at that time
   - **getStatus JSON**